Interstate 19: Nogales loop

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 Sahuarita–Tucson loop

 Interstate 19 Business (I-19 Bus.) began at I-19 exit 69 in Green Valley at West Duval Mine Road and South Nogales Highway.
 I-19 Bus. followed Nogales Highway north through unincorporated Pima County and Sahuarita into Tucson.
 In Tucson, I-19 Bus. curved from Nogales Highway onto South 6th Avenue where it served as the eastern terminus of SR 86 at West Ajo Way, before terminating at I-10 exit 261 and South 6th Avenue in South Tucson.
 The route follows the former alignment of US 89, SR 93, and SR 789, back when all three highways traversed through southern Arizona.
 The route was commissioned as I-19 Bus. since US 89 was decommissioned from southern Arizona in 1992.
 In 2002, the state handed maintenance of I-19 Bus. between Los Reales Road and I-10 to the city of Tucson.
 The rest of the route was handed over to Pima County and the city of Sahuarita in 2004.
 This also meant the designation was retired from the state highway system completely.